 All money sent to school for books, outings, etc should be placed in a sealed envelope with the child's name, room number and requirements written on it and handed into the school office by the child before 9.00 am.

 Newsletters are an important way of communicating with each family.
 Newsletters are sent weekly on a Wednesday.
-These are given to the eldest child in each family to take home.
+These are emailed to each family .

 Often students have notices/forms to be returned to the office.
 These should be placed in the container on the office counter before 9 am.